On Tarski's fixed point theorem: Introduction

 \section{Introduction}

 The fixed point theorem referred to in this paper is the one asserting that every monotone mapping on a complete lattice $L$ has a least fixed point.
-The proof, due to A. Tarski, of this result, is a simple and most significant example of a proof that can be carried out on the base of intuitionistic logic (e.g. in topos logic), and that yet is widely regarded as essentially non-constructive.
+The proof, due to A. Tarski, of this result, is a simple and most significant example of a proof that can be carried out on the base of intuitionistic logic (e.g. in the intuitionistic set theory IZF, or in topos logic), and that yet is widely regarded as essentially non-constructive.

 The reason for this fact is that Tarski's construction of the fixed point is highly impredicative: if $f:L\to L$ is a monotone map, its least fixed point is given by $\bigwedge P$, with $P\equiv \{x\in L \mid f(x)\leq x\}$.
 Impredicativity here is found in the fact that the fixed point, call it $p$, appears in its own construction ($p$ belongs to $P$), and, indirectly, in the fact that the complete lattice $L$ (and, as a consequence, the collection $P$ over which the infimum is taken) is assumed to form a set, an assumption that seems only reasonable in an intuitionistic setting in the presence of strong impredicative principles (cf. Section \ref{uniformobjects} below).